MinaProtocol/mina/rfcs/0051-stop-transaction-processing.md

 * The node (daemon) will stop accepting new transactions from clients after the configured slot.
-* After the configured slot, the block producer will stop including transactions in blocks, and all fees are set to 0.
+* After the configured slot, the block producer will stop including transactions in blocks, as well as any snark work and coinbase fee will be set to zero.
-* The block validator will reject blocks produced after the stop slot that contain any transaction or any non-zero fee.
+* The block validator will reject blocks produced after the stop slot that contain any transaction, snark work or a non-zero coinbase fee.
 * The node should start notifying the user every 60 slots (3 hours) when transaction processing halts in less than 480 slots (24 hours).